Plus-Ultra-Consulting/awesomeEvents-UI/README.md

-# awesomeEvents-UI - Vue3 Frontend
+# awesomeEvents-UI - Vue 3 Frontend

-A containerized Vue3 frontend application to add user interface for java spring boot [backend server](https://github.com/Plus-Ultra-Consulting/awesomeEvents).
+A containerized Vue 3 frontend application to add user interface for java spring boot [backend server](https://github.com/Plus-Ultra-Consulting/awesomeEvents).
 This version uses a prebuilt Docker image from Docker Hub and runs using **Docker Compose**

 ---